Seeing is believing.

 - It brings closure to the iteration timebox, to which many individuals have contributed to provide new value to the business

-- It gives teams an opportunity to show the contributions they have made to the business and to take some satisfaction and pride in their work and the progress they have made
+- It allows team members to demonstrate the contributions they have made and to take some satisfaction and pride in their work

-- It allows stakeholders to see working stories and provide feedback to improve the solution under development
+- It provides an opportunity for the team to receive feedback to improve the solution under development

 The iteration review starts by going over the Iteration Goals and discussing their status.
 It then proceeds with a walk-through of all the committed stories.
 Each completed story is demoed as part of a working, tested system—preferably in a staging environment that closely resembles the production environment.
 Spikes are demonstrated via a presentation of findings.
 Stakeholders provide feedback on the stories that are demoed, which is the primary goal of the review process.